mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

     4. **Fault-detection phase**: the monitor scans the height vote set from the first round to the last round and checks that the rules of the Tendermint consensus algorithm are violated.
 If a process violates any of the Tendermint consensus algorithm rules, it is detected as faulty.

-    The output of the accountability algorithm is the list of processes that have been detected as faulty and the proof of their faultiness.
+    The output of the accountability algorithm is the list of processes that have been detected as faulty and the proof of their misbehavior.

 5. If the monitor detected **at least *f + 1* faulty processes** during the last execution of the accountability algorithm, the monitor completes.
 Otherwise, it keeps waiting for more height vote sets.